dasch-swiss/dsp-tools/docs/file-formats/xml-data-file.md

 ```

-## DSP base resources and base properties to be used directly in the XML file
+## DSP Base Resources and Base Properties to Be Used Directly in the XML File

 There is a number of base resources and base properties
 that must not be subclassed in a project ontology.